Briefer

 After 500 visitors see each button, the numbers are in:

-Imagine this: if you flipped a coin 10 times and it landed on heads 7 times, would you be ready to bet your savings that the coin is biased?
-Probably not, because with such a small sample, randomness can easily skew the result.
+Think about it: if you flip a coin 10 times and get 7 heads, would you bet your savings that it’s rigged?
+Probably not.
+With such a small sample, randomness can easily skew the result.

 Measuring uncertainty the usual way